 A similar process can be used for the power supply plug.
 The difference here is that the plug is stepped in size.
 I drilled a recess to accommodate the wide part of the plug first then drilled all the way through with a bit sized exactly the diameter of the plug.
 This gives a flush fit when finished.

-With the holes for the electronics complete, glue the mirror frame to the base.
+With the holes for the electronics complete, glue the mirror frame to the base to complete the DIY LED sign frame.
 It will likely not fit exactly so just get it close and you can sand all the sides flush later.

 I applied an oil varnish blend finish made of Boiled Linseed Oil, Mineral Spirits, and Polyurethane in equal parts.
 You just flood the finish on, let it sit for about 10 minutes then wipe it off.
 Sand lightly between coats and repeat until you get the sheen you want.

 2. Make the Logo Insert for the DIY LED Sign

 While my finish was drying I moved on to the glass insert.
 I wanted to put the logo design from stickers and t-shirts (coming soon) on the glass and a 16″ x 12″ piece of glass was just about perfect.
 Instead of just etching the glass I wanted it to really stand out, so I spray painted the front of the glass black.
 I sprayed 2 sheets of glass in case anything went wrong with one.